 Is your business at risk of “Pinkwashing” this Pride Month?

-June is Pride Month, and you may have noticed an increase in businesses incorporating the rainbow flag into their marketing, talking and posting about Pride Month and the actions they take, or intend to take, to advocate for and support the LGBT+ community.
+June is Pride Month, and you may have noticed an increase in businesses incorporating the rainbow flag into their marketing, talking and posting about Pride Month and the actions they take, or intend to take, to advocate for and support the LGBTQIA+ community.

 Whilst a statement about this topic (and other important and topical social issues) is often made with the best of intentions, businesses should take steps to ensure that they have a strong internal framework to support their position, or else risk being exposed for “pinkwashing”.